Session Management#

-Inrupt’s Java Client Libraries can work with 3rd party libraries/frameworks that have OpenID Connect Authentication integration (for example, Spring Boot, Quarkus, etc.).
-These frameworks require:
+Inrupt’s Java Client Libraries can work with 3rd party libraries/frameworks that support OpenID Connect and OAuth2 (for example, Spring Security, Quarkus).
+To support the OIDC login flow, these frameworks typically require you to configure:

 client_id